westerndevs/western-devs-website/_posts/2015-08-23-using-azure-arm-to-deploy-a-docker-container.markdown

 author: dylan_smith
 ---

-If you’ve been following the WesternDevs blog you’ll have seen a few posts lately about our adventures with infrastructure for our blog with Jekyll/Docker.
+If youâ€™ve been following the WesternDevs blog youâ€™ll have seen a few posts lately about our adventures with infrastructure for our blog with Jekyll/Docker.

   * [Docker on Windows 10 Problems](http://www.westerndevs.com/docker-on-windows-10-problems/)
   * [Getting Docker Running on Windows 10](http://www.westerndevs.com/getting-docker-running-on-windows-10/)